 Professor Birgeneau's research is primarily concerned with the phases and phase transition behavior of novel states of matter.
-These include one and two dimensional quantum magnets, liquid crystals and liquid crystal-nanosilica gels, highly disordered magnets and lamellar CuO2 high temperature superconductors.
+These include one and two dimensional quantum magnets, highly disordered magnets, lamellar CuO2 high temperature superconductors, and Fe pnictide and chalcogenide superconductors.
 He uses primarily neutron and x-ray scattering techniques to probe these systems.
 The neutron and x-ray scattering experiments are carried out at national facilities located in Berkeley, Stanford, Maryland, Tennessee, Canada, England, Germany and Japan.
 His group has also implemented state-of-the-art materials growth and characterization facilities at LBL and on campus.

 The physics of highly correlated electronic materials is controlled by both quantum effects and many body electron-electron interactions.
 This means that both the microscopic and macroscopic properties differ dramatically from those which one would deduce using traditional one-electron techniques.
 The most spectacular manifestation of quantum many body behavior is high temperature superconductivity which is found in a number of doped lamellar CuO2 ceramic materials.
 We are pursuing a variety of strategies to elucidate the fundamental physics of high temperature superconductors with an emphasis on the interplay between microscopic antiferromagnetic spin fluctuations and the superconductivity.
 We are also studying related low dimensional magnetic systems in which quantum and/or frustration effects produce behavior which is fundamentally different from that manifested by the equivalent classical system.